Best Wireless Channels for NVR: Boost Video Quality & Reduce Lag

 Best Wireless Channels for NVR Systems

-The 2.4GHz band has 11 channels, but only 1, 6, and 11 are non-overlapping, making them the best choices to avoid interference.
+The 2.4GHz band has 11 channels, but only 1, 6, and 11 are non-overlapping.
+Using these channels reduces interference.

-The 5GHz band has more channels and experiences less interference.
-The best ones are 36, 40, 44, and 48 for home use.
+The 5GHz band has more channels and is less prone to interference.
+For home use, channels 36, 40, 44, and 48 are ideal.

 How to Choose the Best Wireless Channel for Your NVR